Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Introduction

 In the present work, we investigate the effects of local decoherence on QCs of Haar uniformly simulated two-qubit initial states with different ranks and our aim is to check whether the results obtained for a specific class of states persist even for random states or not.
 Specifically, when either one of the qubits or both the qubits of random two-qubit states are independently sent through dephasing and depolarizing non-Markovian channels, we search for generic traits in QCs in the form of entanglement and QD.
-We find that both the QC measures show revival after the collapse due to the presence of non-Marokovianity irrespective of the ranks of the input quantum states.
-We now report a counter-intuitive phenomena for both the QC measures which we call as \emph{constructive effects of non-Markovianity} -- in case of entanglement, we find no revival for a single-sided depolarizing channel and resurrection of entanglement after the collapse for a certain amount of non-Markovian noise when both the qubits are affected by noise; similarly for QD, mean number of regenerations is more when both the qubits are passed through noisy depolarizing channels compared to the situation when a single qubit is sent through it.
-The effect is said to be \emph{constructive} because we believe that after collapse, revival of QCs in presence of higher amount of noise is not obvious and it occurs due to the presence of non-Markovianity.
-Moreover, we notice that the interplay between non-Markovian nature of noise, the effects of noise on QCs and initial QC content leads to such a phenomena.
+Note that such an analysis depends on several factors like rank and QC content of the initial states, properties of channels like strength of the noise and non-Markovianity and it makes the analytical treatment to find the universal patterns of QCs under decoherence for random states very difficult.
+Hence numerical simulation is a good tool for such investigations although for low ranked states, we can address the problem analytically as well.
+We find that both the QC measures show revival after the collapse due to the presence of non-Markovianity irrespective of the ranks of the input quantum states.
+Interestingly, we show that if a single qubit is sent through the depolarizing channel, no revival of entanglement is observed while entanglement resurrects after the collapse for a certain amount of non-Markovian noise affecting both the qubits.
+In a similar spirit, we observe that the mean number of regeneration in QD is more when both the qubits are affected by noisy depolarizing channels compared to the case when a single qubit is sent through it.
+We call such a counter-intuitive observation as \emph{constructive effects of non-Markovianity}.
+This phenomenon is possibly observed due to a competition between the damping and the non-Markovianity in the noisy channel where the former seems to be responsible for the collapse of QCs while the latter is accountable for regeneration.
+Note that such a feature is absent for output states obtained via dephasing channel.
+Our analysis also reveals that the double-sided dephasing channel facilitates revival for both entanglement and discord in case of pure states while for states with higher ranks, this is true for both single- and double-sided dephasing channels.